350 Participants Needed

 The trial protocol does not specify if you need to stop taking your current medications.
 However, it mentions that participants should be on Optimal Medical Management (OMM) or other specific treatments.
 It's best to discuss your current medications with the trial coordinators.

-What safety data is available for the Jarvik 2000 VAS for heart failure?
+What prior data suggests that the Jarvik 2000 VAS is safe for heart failure patients?

 RJ